Last Revised: December 09, 2021

 The University of Pennsylvania PPE Policy applies to all staff working outside of laboratory settings.
 This general PPE program addresses eye, face, head, hand, foot and body protection.
 Other policies detail specific PPE for laboratory chemical protection, biological protection, radiation protection, respiratory protection, laser radiation protection and hearing protection.

-For PPE guidelines for working with biohazards, infectious or potentially infectious materials, see the University of Pennsylvania Biological Safety Manual.
+- For PPE guidelines for working with chemicals in laboratory refer to the University of Pennsylvania Chemical Hygiene Plan.

-For PPE guidelines for working with chemicals in the laboratory see the University of Pennsylvania Chemical Hygiene Plan.
+- For PPE guidelines for working with biohazards, infectious or potentially infectious materials, refer to the University of Pennsylvania Biological Safety Manual.

-Environmental Health and Radiation Safety (EHRS)
+The Office of Environmental Health and Radiation Safety (EHRS)

-- Assist Supervisors with hazard assessments
+- Assist Supervisors with hazard assessments.

-- Provide training for non-routine specific PPE
+- Provide training to Supervisors and Employees for non-routine or specialized PPE.

 - Re-train employees when there are changes in PPE or when an employee does not follow proper PPE use.

 - Prohibit the use of improper, damaged or defective PPE.

 Supervisors must verify that the employee understands the provided training, maintain training records, and ensure that employees properly use PPE.

 - Be responsible for wearing and maintaining their PPE.